Ghost (Marvel Comics): Unholy Ghost

-Indeed, fairly soon after, the Ghost reappeared — this time plaguing a company in Italy, owned by none other than Justin Hammer.
+Indeed, fairly soon after, the Ghost reappeared — this time plaguing a company in Italy, owned by Justin Hammer.
 The shrewd industrialist intended to sell the company, Electronica Fabbrizi, to Tony Stark, ridding him of a dangerous enemy and a useless asset, as well as sticking a business rival with a nasty problem.
 However, after Tony Stark discovered the true ownership of the floundering company, a compromise was reached: Hammer's forces and Iron Man would cooperate in taking out the Ghost.
 Hammer sent his operatives Blacklash, Blizzard, and Boomerang to help Iron Man fight the Ghost.
 However, Hammer's team betrayed Iron Man, planning to get rid of both their enemies.

 Ghost attempted to kill Iron Man by rendering him intangible.
 While Iron Man managed to save the lives of everybody involved, Electronica Fabbrizi was irrevocably destroyed and the Ghost escaped.
 However, when the mysterious villain confronted Hammer, it was revealed the ruthless business man had defenses developed against the Ghost's intangibility powers, and made his own escape, leaving his assailant trapped.
 Blasting his way out, the saboteur vowed to continue his crusade against Hammer and all companies anywhere.

 Ghost was next hired by the Kingpin to steal the new Roxxon process to create synthetic vibranium, and battled Spider-Man and the Black Panther.

 The Ghost was then defeated by Sunturion, but escaped and was then defeated by Ultron.

 The Big Bang Theory

 Much later, several companies were suddenly and violently destroyed when bombs, apparently installed in personal computers, went off in inner-city offices.
-Tony Stark, who at the time was undercover as a common employee at one of the companies that went under, managed to track down the source of the attacks: the "Advanced Corp", a cover for AIM.
+Tony Stark, who at the time was undercover as a common employee at one of the companies that went under, managed to track down the source of the attacks: the "Advanced Corp", a cover for A.I.M.
 It was then revealed that AIM, not usually operating in common business circles, on this occasion had employed a special agent to eliminate the competition: the Ghost.
 Nearly defeating Iron Man in their first fight and escaping without a hitch, he hit a nasty snag during their second fight when he attempted to phase his costumed hand into Iron Man's chest, and Tony Stark's then-artificial heart defended itself, knocking him unconscious.
 He was subsequently arrested, but his identity appears to have remained unknown.